 “If we elect working people, working people can have representation in Congress.
 We can change the way we see government, change the way we see politics in this country.” -Isra Allison

 This is what Isra Allison, executive director of Brand New Congress, a progressive group looking to help new candidates run for Congress, believes we need in America right now.

-After being nominated to Brand New Congress by her brother, AOC realised it was time to make a change, but she couldn’t do it on her own.
+After being nominated to Brand New Congress by her brother, AOC realized it was time to make a change, but she couldn’t do it on her own.

 This is the powerful sentiment Rev. Darryl Gray, a civil rights veteran, shared with AOC and her team.

-Ocasio-Cortez’s realisation of why she would be a good candidate could literally be anyone’s reason to run – and should be.
+Ocasio-Cortez’s realization of why she would be a good candidate could literally be anyone’s reason to run – and should be.

 “People have seen West Virginians as we don’t have no teeth, no shoes, and no brains.
 I just think they underestimate us.
 At the end of the day, we’re gonna fight for each other.
 They need to know that.
 We’re coming out of the belly of the beast, kicking and screaming.” -Paula Jean Swearengin

 Paula Jean Swearengin, a coal miner’s daughter from West Virginia, who ran for the Senate hoping to let her state know they are more than what anyone thinks of them.